MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trimming.md

 Because the authorization isn't natively contained in Azure AI Search, when you use process document access control using the technique illustrated in this procedure, you need to:

-* Create a field in your index to contain the users or groups who have access to the document.
+* Create a field in your index dedicated to storing the details of users or groups with document access.
-* Update the field with those details.
+* Populate the document's access control field with the relevant user or group details.
-* Reindex when that information changes.
+* Update this access control field whenever there are changes in user or group access permissions.
+* If your index is set with an indexer schedule, these changes will be incorporated during the next scheduled indexing.
+If not, you'll need to manually reindex.

 In this article, the process of securing documents in Azure AI Search, is made possible with _example_ scripts which you as the search administrator would run.
 The scripts associate a single document with a single user identity.
 You can take these [scripts](https://github.com/Azure-Samples/azure-search-openai-demo/tree/main/scripts) and apply your own security and productionizing requirements to scale to your needs.